vatme/vatsim-hq-docs/tasks.md

 ### View Tasks
 You can view tasks under your general staff role.

-**A vACC staff** - can view all tasks they are a part of.
+**A vACC staff** - can view all tasks they are a part of.<br/>
-**A division staff** - can view all tasks they are a part of or if one of the members in the task in the task is part of their division.
+**A division staff** - can view all tasks they are a part of or if one of the members in the task in the task is part of their division.<br/>
 **A regional staff** - can view all tasks they are a part of or if one of the members in the task in the task is part of their region.

 ![](/assets/tasks2.PNG)